Guide to Technology Commercialization

 Once your patent application is filed, our office will conduct market research and identify companies and entrepreneurs that can help bring the invention to market.
 During this period, it’s important that you are available and willing to meet with prospective licensees to explain your invention.
 Sometimes it can take months or even years to identify licensees.

 Licensing is the foundation of TCO's relationship with companies.
 A license provides rights for a company to use GW-owned intellectual property for commercial purposes in exchange for various forms of remuneration, without relinquishing ownership of the GW invention.
 GW may grant an exclusive or a non-exclusive license, depending on the company's needs.
-In both cases, GW retains the right to use and develop the invention for research and teaching purposes.
+In both cases, GW retains the right to use and develop the invention for research purposes.
 Under the licensing agreement, the licensee commits to bringing the technology and products to the marketplace.
 Visit our Licensing Process page to learn the steps involved.

 TCO helps you through all the steps of the technology commercialization process.
 Your responsibility throughout the whole process is to continue to update our office on the progress of your research.